matter-ecs/plasma/CONTRIBUTING.md

 ## Releases

-Releases for Sentinel are made by a maintainer using a release branch and a pull request.
+Releases for Plasma are made by a maintainer using a release branch and a pull request.

 1. Create a new release branch